 Never Pay in Raleigh, Wilmington & Fayetteville

 You do not have to pay any red light camera ticket in North Carolina.
 So don't pay!
 Your instructions are this: Throw out the ticket.
 Throw out any penalty notice you receive afterwards.
 All tickets and notices are extortion.
-They are scare tactics to coerce you to give up your money.

 The city can not add insurance points to your driver's license.